zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 You can access the sample installation jobs by performing an SMP/E RECEIVE (refer to [Perform SMP/E Receive](#perform-smp/e-receive)), then copy the jobs from the RELFILES to a work data set for editing and submission.

 You can also copy the sample installation jobs from the product files by submitting the following job.
-Before you submit the job, add a job care and change the lowercase parameters to uppercase values to meet the requirements of your site.
+Before you submit the job, add a job statement and change the lowercase parameters to uppercase values to meet the requirements of your site.

 ```
 //STEP1    EXEC PGM=IEBCOPY